Rok posing in front of Palmyra’s Monumental Arch ruins, Syria, West Asia

 I learned from first-hand what Ramadan means for Muslims and how it actually works.
 In my opinion, Ramadan can mean a big risk to human body.
 It can provoke serious health consequences on a long term through torture of the body, as it is forbidden to consume any drinks or food from the sunrise to the sunset.
 Even swallowing saliva is forbidden according to the most conservative interpretation!

-For foreigners, Ramadan can be a challenge too, as most restaurants only open in the evening.
-I was carrying sandwiches with me all the time and ate secretly avoiding any troubles or misunderstanding.
+For foreigners, Ramadan can be difficult because most restaurants open only in the evening.
+I always carried sandwiches with me and ate quietly so I wouldn’t cause any trouble or misunderstanding.

 I expected a lot of inconvenience to get food during the day while in Syria, Jordan and Egypt, but in the end, it was actually quite simple straightforward to get lunch in restaurants that operate on regular schedule.
 I noticed many times even Muslims sinners eating normally during the day.